 Our Mission

-To protect and preserve the environmental integrity of the Jupiter Narrows and the surrounding environment.
+To protect, restore, and preserve the environmental integrity of the Jupiter Narrows marine ecosystem and its surrounding environment.

 Our Vision